Audio playing through the speakers while your headphones are plugged in? This is so annoying and you’re not alone! Many

-The manufacturer of your sound card keeps updating drivers.
-To get them, you need to go to the manufacturer’s website, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver.
+You can download the driver for your sound card or headphones manually.
+Just go to the manufacturers’ websites, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver.
 Once you’ve downloaded the correct drivers for your system, double-click on the downloaded file install the driver.

 If you don’t have the time, patience or computer skills to update the audio driver manually, you can do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct drivers for it in just one click:

 1) Download and install Driver Easy.